Natural Resources Wales to review Storm Bert weather warnings

 “If we need to do it sooner, then that’s definitely something that we will look at doing.”

-Two severe flood warnings, meaning there is danger to life, have been issued for the River Monnow in south-east Wales for Monmouth and Skenfrith.
+“What needs to be done is the defences, dredge the rivers, build walls.

+“I know it costs money, and I know money is tight, but I feel sorry for the people in Pontypridd, their houses are absolutely worthless.”

-A further eight flood warnings and 21 flood alerts also remained in place on Monday morning.
+A further six flood warnings and 18 flood alerts also remained in place on Monday.

-But Ms Williams said the worst impacts of the storm had now subsided and that the forecast looked “good” over the next couple of days.
+But Ms Williams said the worst impact of the storm had now subsided and that the forecast looked “good” over the next couple of days.

 She said: “Thankfully, the river levels and the rain has mostly now passed, the river levels are dropping.